Overwhelmed By Types

 - Parametric polymorphism, in which code serves many possibly unrelated types by being written in terms of a placeholder type

 We have touched upon both of these polymorphisms in earlier chapters.
-Through the lens of C++, we examined how subclass methods are called on a supertype reference if the methods are virtual.
+Through the lens of C++, we examined how methods called on a superclass reference actually invoke subclass behaviors if the methods are virtual.
 Through the lens of Haskell, we examined how functions and other types can receive type parameters and how type constraints may be placed on type parameters through typeclasses.

-There's also ad hoc polymorphism—or overloading—in which we write a version of a function for each type that we wish to that function to serve.
-Overloading means that we do repeat ourselves, but at least it gives us a common interface.
+There's also ad hoc polymorphism—or overloading—in which we write a version of a function for each type that we wish to serve.
+Overloading means that we do repeat ourselves, but the repetition at least gives us a common interface.

 In this chapter, we revisit these two static polymorphisms.
 By its end, you'll be able to answer the following questions: